M42 motorway: Features

-Birmingham Outer Ring Road
+Birmingham Motorway Box

-Along with sections of the M5 and M6, the southern sections of the M42 form the Birmingham Outer Ring Road motorway around Birmingham.
-Much like the M25 around London, and the M60 around Manchester, there are areas where this orbital system does not work well.
+Along with sections of the M5 and M6, the southern sections of the M42 form the Birmingham Motorway Box around Birmingham.
+Similar to an orbital motorway such as the M25 around London, and the M60 around Manchester, there are areas where this orbital system does not work well.
 One such point is junction 3A, the link between the M42 and the M40, where traffic is often heavy in the rush hour.
-The intersection between the M42 and M6 is often very busy too, especially when travelling along the M6.
+The section between the M42 and M6 is often very busy too especially around junction 6 for Birmingham Airport and NEC.
+The 2024 newly constructed J5a should eliminate some of these queues.

 Managed motorways and Active Traffic Management

 Active Traffic Management (ATM) was launched as a pilot scheme on the M42 operating between junction 3a and 7 with mandatory variable speed limits, hard shoulder running, better driver information signs and a new incident management system.
 This system allows operators to open and close any lane to traffic in order to help manage congestion or an incident.
 Between 2006 and 2007, journey times have decreased by 26% northbound and 9% southbound and journey time variability has decreased by 27%.
-Due to the success of the trial this system was later extended northbound to junction 9 of the M42 (and onto the adjacent M6 to Junction 5) and southbound along the M40 to Junction 15 as part of the first phase of a nationwide roll out of the rebranded 'Managed motorways; concept.
+Due to the success of the trial this system was later extended northbound to junction 9 of the M42 (and onto the adjacent M6 to junction 5) and southbound along the M40 to junction 15 as part of the first phase of a nationwide roll out of the rebranded 'Managed motorways; concept.